 We trust the Bible The Bible is the inspired Word of God.
 It is the authoritative rule of faith and practice for Christians and the Church.

-We practice Baptism [CLICK HERE for Baptism FAQ] We practice baptism of the repentant believer by immersion in water, confident that this expresses the form and purposes of the New Testament precedent.
+[CLICK HERE for Baptism Study Guide for Kids] We practice baptism of the repentant believer by immersion in water, confident that this expresses the form and purposes of the New Testament precedent.
 The New Testament teaches that all believers receive the gift of the Holy Spirit in relation to their faith, repentance and baptism.

 We practice Communion We celebrate the Lord's Supper each Sunday, as we find the New Testament Christians did.
 In partaking of the bread and the fruit of the vine, we remember our Lord's sacrifice for us, and we strengthen our relationship with Him and our church community.